Used Boom Truck Purchase Guide

 Boom lifts are also known by a host of other names—including aerial work platforms (AWPs), boom trucks, man lifts, and on and on—so we can’t blame you if you’re confused.

 A boom truck is, essentially, the holy grail of the construction world—and for anyone who needs to scale to extreme heights to get their work done.
-This truck-mounted platform lifts workers to heights for things like washing high-rise windows or repairing bridges or power lines.
+This truck-mounted aerial work platform lifts workers to heights for things like washing high-rise windows or repairing bridges or power lines.

-These lifts are made up of three important parts: an American-manufactured chassis, telescopic boom, and a 3x7 foot aerial platform.
+These lifts are made up of three important parts: an American-manufactured chassis, telescopic boom, and a 3x10 foot aerial platform.
 Together, these components raise workers into the air to allow them to reach a work site from different angles.
 They’re large enough to be able to service an airline, yet compact enough to fit into tight spaces, even indoors.

 Why Should You Buy a (Used) Boom Lift?